Facebook Hacks Every Startup Should Know

 2) Offer assistance to those you connect with.

 Ask if there's some way you might be able to help them.
-If you have ideas you think might be beneficial, ask if they'd like to hear them before actually putting your ideas out there.
+If you have ideas you think might be beneficial, ask if they'd like to hear them before putting them out there.
 You need to start a conversation before offering solutions.

 3) Be Kind.